vigneshavm/Interview-questions/JS Q.md

 #### **Mapped Types**

-**Interviewer**: What are mapped types in TypeScript?

-**Answer**: Mapped types allow you to create new types by transforming properties of an existing type.
+ Mapped types allow you to create new types by transforming properties of an existing type.
 For example, you can make all properties of a type `readonly`, `optional`, or change their types.

 **Example**:
 ```typescript